E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Methodology

-\paragraph{\textbf{Prompt-based Learning}} Prompt-based learning attempts to integrate extra information (carefully designed instruction words) for the model to condition on during its generation of target output \cite{lester2021power}.
-Specifically, one critical question in prompt-based learning is how to design the prompt template.
-In the majority of prior works \cite{brown2020language,schick2020few,schick2021exploiting,schick2021s}, the prompt is created based on human introspection and is normally a hard template, which is a textual string that has two main slots: one is the input slot [X] for input $x$ and the other is the representation slot [Z] for $x$ representation.
-Taking the sentiment analysis task as an example, given a sentence $x$="The food is delicious." and a prompt "[X] Overall, it is [Z].", we first fill slot [X] with the input $x$ and then obtain its corresponding representations, i.e., the output of [Z], which can be further used to predict the target polarity. such a simple prompt-based approach is easier to obtain the representations that contain richer linguistical knowledge from PLMs, as proven in the prior study~\cite{jiang2022promptbert}.
+Prompt-based learning attempts to integrate extra information by prepending textual prompts before the inputs and help the model to generate desired outputs of NLP tasks directly~\cite{lester2021power}.
+The critical problem in prompt-based learning is how to design the prompt template.
+In many previous works \cite{brown2020language,schick2020few,schick2021exploiting}, the prompt is created based on human introspection and is normally a hard template, which is a textual string that has two main slots: one is the input slot \texttt{[X]} for input $x$ and the other is the representation slot \texttt{[Z]} for $x$ representation.
+Taking the sentiment analysis task as an example, given a sentence $x$ of ``The food is delicious." and a prompt of ``\texttt{[X]} Overall, it is \texttt{[Z]}.", we first fill the slot \texttt{[X]} with the input sentence $x$ and then obtain its corresponding representations, \textit{i.e.}, the output of \texttt{[Z]}, which can be further used to predict the target polarity.
+Such a simple prompt-based approach is easier to obtain the representations that contain richer linguistical knowledge from PLMs, as proven by the previous study~\cite{jiang2022promptbert}.